fsabre/DocNetDB/README.md

 database.insert_edge(edge)
 ```

-## Specify an anchor for an edge
+## Understand anchors in an edge

 This specificity of DocNetDB to have both directed and non-directed edges has led me to implement a feature, that I called the edges anchors.
 This is just a way to see the edge from a different point of view.
-Let's see the example of our "OST" edge from the "A Hat In Time" vertex to the "Rush Hour" vertex.
+Let's see the example of our "OST" edge from the "A Hat In Time" game vertex to the "Rush Hour" music vertex.

 ```python3
 edge.start # Returns the 'hat' vertex